Vizzuality/marxan-cloud/docs/adr/0002_feature-processing.md

 ```

 The payload (`CreateGeoFeatureSetDTO`) is identical to what is described in the
-previous section (this is actually stored verbatim, except for ).
+previous section (this is actually stored verbatim, except for normalization
+through storing the data in a PostgreSQL JSONB column).

 To retrieve the list of features for a scenario, including calculated
 properties: